 A commonly asked question is: why do banks allow refinancing?
 Not only do banks allow refinancing, they employ an army of loan officers actively seeking refinancing prospects.
 They don’t just allow it, they promote it!

 The reasons behind why banks promote and allow refinancing should be a wake-up call for most borrowers.
 In my humble opinion, most homeowners refinance far too frequently.
 It’s a far better deal for the banks than the borrowers.

 You may see advertisements encouraging you to refinance your mortgage no matter what the economic environment:

 - “Rates are low – now is a great time to refinance!”

 - “Rates are rising – refinance now before it’s too late!”

 Banks allow refinancing because interest amortization schedules are heavily front-loaded.
 Many borrowers mistakenly assume that if they have a loan with a six percent interest rate, then:

 - Six percent of their monthly loan payment is the interest

-- Ninety four percent is principle
+- Ninety-four percent is principal

 As you plainly see, during the first year of your mortgage: